coders-iiitbh/leon-gtk-theme/README.md

-This is a GTK Theme for minimalistic view of the GNOME
+This is a GTK theme inspired from material theme and many other GTK themes